-- Enable and select the keyboard under your chosen profile, click to select a key to disable, and then click to select Disable. - 2.
+- 1. Enable and select the keyboard, click to select a key to disable, and then click to select Disable. - 2.
 The key will now be disabled. - 3.
 If you want to enable the key again, select it and click on Restore. - 4.
-The key will be disabled under your chosen Profile, and the key will appear in Gray.
+The key will be disabled, and the key will appear in Gray.